kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 Similar to Story 1, but additionally you want to fallback when the cluster autoscaler doesn't react within the certain time.
 In that case, maybe the cluster autoscaler is down, or it takes too long time to handle pods.

-In this case, in addition to use `ScaleUpFailed` in `fallbackCriteria` like Story 1, the cluster admin can use `scaleupTimeout` in the scheduler configuration.
+In this case, in addition to use `NodeProvisioningFailed` in `fallbackCriteria` like Story 1, the cluster admin can use `nodeProvisioningTimeout` in the scheduler configuration.

 ```yaml
 apiVersion: kubescheduler.config.k8s.io/v1